Bio Energy Medical Center offers several IV-Therapies including—Vitamin C, Meyer, Chelation, and Glutathione.

 Heavy metals are ubiquitous in our environment.
 Although efforts have been made to clean up the environment, we still frequently hear reports of municipal water supplies, painted toys, herbs, and even medications that have been contaminated with heavy metals.
 Although one of the better municipal water supplies, Detroit city water contains lead.
 Coal burning factories and power plants release mercury into the air for us to breathe.
 Fish are notorious for containing mercury and lead.
 Aluminum is everywhere (antiperspirant, foil, cookware, antacids, etc.).
 Cigarette smoke frequently contains cadmium.
 Many dentists continue to use silver amalgams, which contain mercury.
 The sources are multiple and varied.
 BEMC incorporates chelation therapy as part of many detox programs.
 A chelator is any substance that binds a metal and assists in its removal from the body.
 This process is critical to our overall health.
 Studies have linked heavy metals with a number of health problems including cancer, degenerative nervous system disorders, digestive/abdominal complaints, and vascular disease.
 At BEMC we match the chelator to the medical problem and the type of heavy metal toxicity.
 Through testing of urine after a chelator is given, we can determine which metals are present and what is the best chelator to use.

 EDTA (Ethylenediaminetetraacetic acid) is a chelator used to treat vascular disease.
 Vascular (heart disease, cerebrovascular disease, peripheral artery disease) disease is caused by free radical damage to the arterial wall.
 The body tries to repair this damage by calling in lipids, and thus a plaque is started.
 If the inflammation persists in the artery, the plaque continues to grow and eventually ruptures.
 A clot forms on the ruptured area and a heart attack or stroke results.
 Heavy metals (particularly lead) have been implicated in causing or worsening arterial disease.
 Because it removes lead; and therefore, acts as an antioxidant, EDTA can be helpful in the treatment of vascular disease.
 EDTA is currently approved only for the treatment of acute lead toxicity.
 Its use for the treatment of vascular disease is considered “of label.”
 There is an ongoing study sponsored by the NIH to determine EDTA’s effectiveness at treating heart disease.
-Typically, EDTA is administered intravenously (along with magnesium, vitamin C, and heparin) once per week for a series of 20 to 30 treatments.
+Typically, EDTA is administered intravenously (along with magnesium, and vitamin C) once per week for a series of 20 to 30 treatments.

 GLUTATHIONE (pronounced "gloota-thigh-own"), is the mother of all antioxidants, the master detoxifier and maestro of the immune system.